Last Updated on July 3, 2021 by Grow with Bovees

 To create this safe dish soap solution, grab a cup of water, and add just a teaspoon of dish soap and vegetable oil.

-Fill a spray bottle with the mixture, and spray the areas of your lawn that are affected with pests and weeds.
+Fill a spray bottle or garden sprayer with the mixture, and spray the areas of your lawn that are affected with pests and weeds.

 Does Dish Soap Kill Grubs?